WHAT IS TOTALFACE®?

 WHAT TO EXPECT:

 Our board certified Total Face surgeons perform the majority of procedures under IV (intravenous) sedation supplemented with local anesthetic numbing medications, making sure that you are completely unaware during the procedure.
 Using IV sedation can avoid the slow wake-up and post-operative nausea often seen with general anesthesia.
 By using IV sedation enhanced with local anesthetic, the slow wake-up and post-operative nausea often seen with general anesthesia is usually avoided.
 After decades of experience, our Total Face surgeons have found that nausea after surgery is a very uncommon event and occurs in less than 1% of our patients.
-Individual results may vary.
 This technique helps patients feel alert much more quickly.

 Immediately after the procedure, a soft gauze dressing is applied as well as a layer of Vaseline to the treated skin.
 Drains are very rarely used.
 Because sedating medications are used, you will need someone to help you the evening of surgery.
 The following morning, the dressing is removed, the incisions are thoroughly inspected, and a new, lighter dressing is applied.
 This dressing is removed the third day after surgery, at which time you can shower and wash your hair.
-Individual results may vary.